Cristina Marinho

 Research summary

-Present research interests are on politicians manipulating people and information/statistical, how to oppose political manipulation, political constructions of history, language of parliamentary commemoration, forms of misrepresenting reality and public engagement with climate change news.
+Present research interests are on forms of misrepresenting reality by politicians (namely, politicians manipulating people and information/statistics), how to oppose political manipulation, political constructions of history/myths, language of parliamentary commemoration and public engagement with climate change news.

 Selected publications: